WJVincent/May-2024/2-module/4-week/2-day/README.md

 - CommonJS Modules
 - OOP

+## Cameras On

+A reminder that having your camera on during lectures and when pairing is not optional!

 ## Questions Reminder

 A reminder that we have switched to the discord question channel to improve our question asking abilities.